hoangduytran/blender-manual/manual/modeling/meshes/editing/uv.rst

 where lighting information is baked onto texture maps, when it is needed to use as much UV space as possible.
 It can also work on several meshes at once.
-It has several options that appear in the Toolbar:
+It has several options that appear in the :ref:`bpy.ops.screen.redo_last` panel:

-You can set the tool to map just *Selected Faces* or *All Faces* if working with a single mesh.
+You can set the operation to map just *Selected Faces* or *All Faces* if working with a single mesh.

 The *Selected Mesh Object* option works on multiple meshes.
-To use this, in *Object Mode* select several mesh objects, then go into *Edit Mode* and activate the tool.
+To use this, in *Object Mode* select several mesh objects, then go into *Edit Mode* and perform the operation.

 Options